Operation Jurist

 Operation Jurist referred to the British recapture of Penang following Japan's surrender in 1945.
-Jurist was launched as part of Operation Zipper, the overall British plan to liberate Malaya, including Singapore.
+Jurist was launched as part of Operation Zipper, the overall British plan to reconquer Malaya, including Singapore.

 While a larger Allied fleet sailed on to Singapore through the Malacca Strait under Operation Tiderace, a detachment of Royal Navy warships, led by Vice Admiral Harold Walker, moved towards Penang Island, arriving off the island on 28 August 1945.
 The Japanese garrison in Penang surrendered on 2 September and a party of Royal Marine commandos landed on Penang Island the following day, thus returning Penang to British rule.

-Consequently, Penang became the first state in Malaya to be liberated by the British; Singapore would only be formally surrendered to the British on 12 September, while the rest of Malaya was subsequently liberated in the following weeks.
+Consequently, Penang became the first state in Malaya to be re-occupied by the British; Singapore would only be formally surrendered to the British on 12 September, while the rest of Malaya was subsequently conquered in the following weeks.

 Background

 During the final phases of World War II, the Soviet Union launched an invasion of Manchuria, while the Americans were also planning a massive invasion of Japan itself.
 Concurrently, the British-led Southeast Asia Command, fresh from their success in reconquering Burma from Japanese hands, drew up plans to recapture Japanese-held Malaya, codenamed Operation Zipper.

 The original plans had called for an amphibious assault on the western coast of Malaya by over 100,000 Allied infantry, equivalent to two divisions and a brigade, to capture Port Swettenham in Selangor and Port Dickson in Negeri Sembilan.
 Once the beachhead was secured and reinforced, two separate thrusts were to be accomplished—Operation Mailfist southwards to Singapore and Operation Broadsword north towards Penang.
-The British had expected to commence Operation Zipper on 9 September 1945 and Operation Mailfist in December 1945, concluding in the liberation of Singapore by March 1946.
+The British had expected to commence Operation Zipper on 9 September 1945 and Operation Mailfist in December 1945, concluding in the re-conquest of Singapore by March 1946.

 The Americans opposed the British plans of reconquering Malaya on the grounds that such a campaign would divert a considerable amount of shipping and other resources from their planned invasion of Japan, Operation Downfall.
-However, the British government believed that it was necessary to liberate Singapore as soon as possible on both military and political grounds.
+However, the British government believed that it was necessary to capture Singapore as soon as possible on both military and political grounds.

 However, the sudden surrender of Japan in the face of Soviet conquests in Manchuria and Sakhalin Islands, and the American atomic bombings of Hiroshima and Nagasaki, forestalled all the plans.

-Operation Zipper, therefore, had to be reduced in scale; while the bulk of the Allied forces would be allocated for the liberation of Singapore under Operation Tiderace, a detachment of the Royal Navy fleet and the accompanying Royal Marine commandos were tasked with the liberation of Penang instead, codenamed Operation Jurist.
-The liberation of Penang, which was to be carried out prior to Operation Tiderace, was intended to test Japanese intentions; up to that point, it was still unclear whether the Japanese forces in Malaya would surrender or continue resisting the Allies.
+Operation Zipper, therefore, had to be reduced in scale; while the bulk of the Allied forces would be allocated for the conquest of Singapore under Operation Tiderace, a detachment of the Royal Navy fleet and the accompanying Royal Marine commandos were tasked with the conquest of Penang instead, codenamed Operation Jurist.
+The conquest of Penang, which was to be carried out prior to Operation Tiderace, was intended to test Japanese intentions; up to that point, it was still unclear whether the Japanese forces in Malaya would surrender or continue resisting the Allies.